 APDs are useful for the detection of low power optical signals in the space based imaging applications.
-APDs with high bandwidth (BW) and internal gain are suited for the detection of attenuated optical signals as in battle field conditions and long range applications offering a combination of high speed, high sensitivity and high quantum efficiency.
-APDs are an attractive choice for many IR applications such as night vision, LIDAR/ LADAR, and free - space optical communications (FSO - fibreless photonics) where LWIR range is much more favorable than mid- or short wavelengths (MWIR, SWIR).
+APDs with high bandwidth (BW) and internal gain are suited for the detection of attenuated optical signals in the long range applications offering a combination of high speed, high sensitivity and high quantum efficiency.
+APDs are an attractive choice for many IR applications such as night vision, LIDAR/ LADAR, and free - space optical communications (FSO) where LWIR range is much more favorable than mid- or short wavelengths (MWIR, SWIR).
 In addition, the two main detrimental scattering effects of Rayleigh and Mie are significantly reduced within LWIR in comparison to the MWIR.
 Although many applications, where APDs could be potentially implemented there is one fundamental limitation - APDs require LN2 cooling (77 K).
-APDs fabricated with AIIIBV materials (InAs, InAlAs, InGaAs for 0.3 $\mu$ m < $\lambda_c$ < 1.7 $\mu$ m) show high excess noise at high gain values due to the fact that both carriers are involved in the multiplication process leading to the fact that AIIIBV APDs requires extremely high applied voltage for multiplication.
-The excess noise factor for AIIIBV APDs is reported to be in the range 4-5 while APDs' BW stays within the range 300-400 GHz.
 In order to meet SWAP (size weight and power) conditions there is a high demand to increase operating temperature to the level of either 4- or 2- stage TE cooling.
 That could be reached by the material where multiplication process is initiated and limited by one type of carriers.
-HgCdTe gives that possibility.
+That could be potentially reached by III-V family.

 Tasks to be undertaken in this project are new and original compared to the previously implemented.
-That have significant benefits, for example enabling reduction of the device's SWAP requirements and what is most important, reduction of cost of production (lack of the $LN_2$ cooling).
-In addition, research on extending of the IR technology into military applications, into science and environmental protection, especially for field applications where $LN_2$ cooling is impossible or very difficult to be deployed are extremely important.
+That have significant benefits, for example enabling reduction of the device's SWAP requirements and what is most important, reduction of cost of production (lack of the LN_2 cooling).
+In addition, research on extending of the IR technology into the field applications where LN_2 cooling is impossible or very difficult to be deployed are extremely important.